xlab-uiuc/AIOpsLab/README.md

 <!-- TODO: Add instructions for both local cluster and remote cluster -->
 Choose either a) or b) to set up your cluster and then proceed to the next steps.

-### a) Local cluster
+### a) Local simulated cluster
-AIOpsLab can be run on a local cluster using [kind](https://kind.sigs.k8s.io/).
+AIOpsLab can be run on a local simulated cluster using [kind](https://kind.sigs.k8s.io/).
 Please follow their setup instructions then proceed to the following steps.

 ```bash
 # Make sure current directory is set to AIOpsLab.
 kind create cluster --config kind-config.yaml
 ```

+If your the installation is very slow on your MacOS (Apple Silicon), you can try to check the Settings of the Docker Desktop's dashboard and enable:
+1) Use containerd for pulling and storing images
+2) Use Rosetta for x86/amd64 emulation on Apple Silicon

+After finishing cluster creation, proceed to the next "Update `config.yml`" step.

 ### b) Remote cluster
 AIOpsLab supports any remote kubernetes cluster that your `kubectl` context is set to, whether it's a cluster from a cloud provider or one you build yourself.
 We have some Ansible playbooks we have to setup clusters on providers like [CloudLab](https://www.cloudlab.us/) and our own machines.
-Follow this [README](./scripts/ansible/README.md) to set up your own cluster.
+Follow this [README](./scripts/ansible/README.md) to set up your own cluster, and then proceed to the next "Update `config.yaml`" step.

 ### Update `config.yml`
 Update [config.yaml](./aiopslab/config.yml) so that `k8s_host` is the host name of the control plane node of your cluster.
 Update `k8s_user` to be your username on the control plane node.